allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

-﻿---
+---
 layout: post
 title: Professional approach pays off
 author: rafal.bryk
-tags: [agile, proffesional, programmer, software craftsmanship]
+tags: [tech, proffesional, programmer, software craftsmanship, agile]
 ---

 _It is a story about carrying out an IT project by one of Allegro scrum teams and a fine example of a professional approach supported by